zeefromzee/cpp_stuf/README.md

   * if you want i can help create a CONTRIBUTING file or a template for new project read mes

 thank you for creating a gentle sparkly world of C++ code here ☆･ﾟ: *✧･ﾟ:*
-if you want i can commit this read me into your repository or make a template for future projects so every new file feels as precious as this one